And as usual, half my brain tied behind my back just to make it fair.

 They're just a little bit afraid to say so, but don't doubt us, they say.

-Moderate Muslims oppose all of this jihad and they oppose all this extremist behavior and so forth.
+Moderate Muslims oppose all of this jihad, and they oppose all this extremist behavior and so forth.

 If that were the case, why wouldn't these moderate Muslims be gathering to condemn what happened in Paris?

-Now I know it's an annual thing, and it's not been convened because of what happened in Paris.
+Now, I know it's an annual thing, and it's not been convened because of what happened in Paris.

-But it nevertheless is being reported as Muslim leaders to hold stand with the Prophet rally in Texas.
+But it nevertheless is being reported as Muslim Leaders to Hold Stand with the Prophet rally in Texas.

-And it seems like if what we're told about these moderate Muslims is true, that they could also maybe condemn the extremists who take action in the name of their religion that we're told they oppose.
+And it seems like if what we're told about these moderate Muslims is true, that they can also maybe condemn the extremists who take action in the name of their religion that we're told they oppose.

 It's just me asking.